42Crunch/resources/cicd/42c-conf-examples/README.md

 - `fail_on-severity`: Specify maximum allowed severity for found issues.
 - `mapping-and-discovery`: Map API files to your existing APIs in 42Crunch Platform.
 - `mapping-no-discovery`: Switch off the discovery phase and only audit specifically mapped API files.
+- `branches-tags-and-prs`: Specify different configs for builds running on different branches/tags and PRs

 Each example also comes with sample files (and directories where applicable) to make it easier to understand and test them in practice.